Signposts

 small table.
 For the first time, I tasted red flannel hash, a type of corned

 beef hash made with chunks of sweet beets as well as potatoes.
-It was
+The dish was

 marvelous.
 On the plate, the hash did not evoke memories of the classic